tiwarimanvi/HotelWebsite/README.md

-# The Imperial Spice Restraunt Website
+# The Imperial Spice Restaurant Website

 Welcome to The Imperial Spice Restraunt!
-This README provides an overview of the structure and features of our restraunt website, built using HTML and CSS.
+This README provides an overview of the structure and features of our restaurant  website, built using HTML and CSS.

 ## Overview

 The Imperial Spice is a luxurious hotel offering world-class amenities and exceptional hospitality.
-Our website is designed to provide users with information about our restraunt, its facilities, services, and booking options.
+Our website is designed to provide users with information about our restaurant , its facilities, services, and booking options.

 ## Technologies Used